dereuromark/cakephp-transifex/README.md

 They will then be stored in the Plugin Locale folder.

-If you happen to have one primary project and several other (plugin/cakecore) projects, you can overwrite the config project setting using `--project` or `-o`:
+If you happen to have one primary project and several other (plugin/cakecore) projects, you can overwrite the config project setting using `--project` or `-P`:

-	cake Transifex.Transifex pull -o cakephp
+	cake Transifex.Transifex pull -P cakephp

 Tip: If you want to dry-run it first, use `-d -v`.
 This will not modify your locale files but simulate the import.